Federal Accountability Act: History

 The Federal Accountability Act was the first bill to be tabled by the newly elected Conservative Government.
 It took about nine months to pass and was significantly amended in the Senate.

 The development of the Act was informed by the Conservative Party election platform for the January 2006 election and by Phase 2 of the Gomery Report (Recommendations).

-When delivering his sponsor's speech in Parliament, John Baird described it as the "toughest anti-corruption law ever passed in Canada."
+When delivering his sponsor's speech in Parliament, John Baird described it as the "toughest anti-corruption law ever passed in Canada".

 Amended legislation

-The FedAA is an omnibus legislation - one that amends a number of other statutes.
+The Federal Accountability Act is an omnibus legislation - one that amends a number of other statutes.
 It amended the following: